-A vegan bar, eatery and music venue in Glasgow’s west end named after the Arab Strap song “Monday at the Hug and Pint.”
+A vegan bar, eatery and Glasgow music venue in the west end, named after the Arab Strap song “Monday at the Hug and Pint.”
 Since opening its doors in 2015 The Hug and Pint has quickly become a favorite among locals with its friendly atmosphere, great selection of drinks and creative pan-Asian menu.
 It has a minimalist yet cosy interior, with simple wooden furniture and playful, block colour murals painted on the walls.
 The basement venue is small, but it doesn’t disappoint – over the past five years it’s seen performances from a steady stream of top-notch artists, including Skinny Pelembe, Big Thief and Mitski.

 The Glad Café

 A lovely, community minded venue nestled in the Shawlands area of Glasgow’s southside.
 You’ll have to take the train or bus here from town, but it’s well worth the effort.
 As usual, delicious vegetarian food is on the menu, great beers are on tap and you even can flick through their in-house arts and literature zine, The Glad Rag.
 They also run a thrift shop next door which puts its profits towards providing free and affordable music workshops for local people.
 Their 150 capacity venue is frequented by a fine selection of indie, folk and electronic artists.
 It’s also home to the resident Glad Community Choir, who you can catch singing here every Tuesday for £3.